sm-da/my-awesome/README.md

 - [Codium-ai/pr-agent](https://github.com/Codium-ai/pr-agent) - 🚀CodiumAI PR-Agent: An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More! 💻🔍
 - [Farama-Foundation/Gymnasium](https://github.com/Farama-Foundation/Gymnasium) - An API standard for single-agent reinforcement learning environments, with popular reference environments and related utilities (formerly Gym)
 - [FlagOpen/FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding) - Dense Retrieval and Retrieval-augmented LLMs
+- [Flode-Labs/auto-labeler](https://github.com/Flode-Labs/auto-labeler) - Label your images using GPT-4!
+- [Flode-Labs/vid2densepose](https://github.com/Flode-Labs/vid2densepose) - Convert your videos to densepose and use it on MagicAnimate
 - [Gaurang-1402/Drona](https://github.com/Gaurang-1402/Drona) - ✈️Drone controlled by an AI agent
 - [GermanT5/wikipedia2corpus](https://github.com/GermanT5/wikipedia2corpus) - Wikipedia text corpus for self-supervised NLP model training
 - [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
 Unlike other versions, our implementation does not rely on any paid OpenAI API, making it accessible to anyone.